civo/kubernetes-marketplace/kubeless/post_install.md

 ### UI External access

-By default external access to the Kubeless UI isn't available.
+By default external access to the Kubeless UI and functions are not available.
 This is easily changed by applying the following YAML to your cluster with `kubectl apply -f kubeless-ingress.yaml` (or whatever you call the file containing the contents below):

 ```